Roboticol/Snare-A-Music-recommendation-AI/README.md

 These are only instructions for testing the project, not deploying.

 PREREQUISITES: Make sure to have docker and python installed on your desktop.
-And also download [this dataset](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset) and put it in the frontend folder as `dataset.csv`
+And also download [this dataset](https://www.mediafire.com/file/9dcqyt1qbfgx1rj/dataset.csv/file) and put it in the frontend folder as `dataset.csv` (original dataset was taken from [here](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset))

 ### 1. Configure Environment Files
 1. Go to the backend directory and make a new folder there named "run", inside it make another folder "secrets".
 Finally, inside the secrets folder make the file "API_KEY.env", it must look like this: